-As part of the Review of Environmental Factors, a Waste Management Plan has been prepared by Gap Bluff Hospitality, and is included at Appendix K. It is noted that the Officers Mess, the Armoury, and Constables Cottage will be the primary waste producers.
-The primary waste management area will be located at the Officers Mess, within the Gap Bluff Precinct.
-Waste from both the Armoury and Constables Cottage will be consolidated in this one area, providing for efficient storage and collection.
+As part of the Review of Environmental Factors, a Waste Management Plan has been prepared by Gap Bluff Hospitality, and is included at Appendix K. It is noted that the Officers Mess and the Armoury will be the primary waste producers.
+Due to the reduced scale of the activity, all waste will now be managed at its specific location, with most waste created and held at Officers Mess and the Armoury within appropriate containers within designated areas.
+Waste storage and collection will take place from each location.
+All waste from the short-term accommodation cottages will be removed as part of the cleaning procedures and stored at each location in typical Council bins, consistent with the domestic nature of the use.